-Figure 1.
-A schematic of a filtered flow schematic of a filtered flow of CSB data based on the response provided by a coastal State to an IHO CSB questionnaire.
-11 Figure 2 Data flow from vessels, through Trusted Nodes, to the DCDB.
-13 Figure 3.
-The IHO CSB Data Viewer, which enables discovery of, and access to, crowdsourced bathymetry.
-15 Figure 4.
+- Figure 1.
+A schematic of a filtered flow schematic of a filtered flow of CSB data based on the response provided by a coastal State to an IHO CSB questionnaire. - Figure 2.
+Data flow from vessels, through Trusted Nodes, to the DCDB. - Figure 3.
+The IHO CSB Data Viewer, which enables discovery of, and access to, crowdsourced bathymetry. - Figure 4.
 Examples of the effects of not correcting for vertical offsets.
-Here, not correcting for a of the transducer from the waterline leads to a measurement (red line) that differs significantly reality (yellow line).
-This gives a bias (systematic) uncertainty to the measurements.
-Figure 5.
+Here, not correcting for the offset of the transducer from the waterline leads to a measurement (red line) that differs significantly from reality (yellow line).
+This gives a bias (systematic) uncertainty to the measurements. - Figure 5.
 Effects of not correcting for horizontal offsets.
-Here, not measuring the horizontal offsets between the GNSS receiver position and the echo sounder results in along-track offsets of seaf features.
-Red line: measured; yellow line: reality.
-Figure 6.
+Here, not measuring the horizontal offset between the GNSS receiver position and the echo sounder results in along-track offsets of seafloor features.
+Red line: measured; yellow line: reality. - Figure 6.
 How to measure offsets between GNSS antenna and echo sounder transducer.
-Note t he convention used for the horizontal framework (RefP stands for Reference Point).
-21 Figure 7.
-How to measure the depth of the transducer below the waterline.
-22 Figure 8.
-Effects of accuracy and precision (bias and variance) of measurements on the ability o ofa system to measure.
-32 Figure 9.
+Note the convention used for the horizontal framework (RefP stands for Reference Point). - Figure 7.
+How to measure the depth of the transducer below the waterline. - Figure 8.
+Effects of accuracy and precision (bias and variance) of measurements on the ability of a system to measure. - Figure 9.
 Example of depth measurements, from the four quadrants of Figure 8.
-32